 Despite the fact the series’ greatest marketing ploy has been promising those kind of “O-M-G” twists, it’s vital to remember Scandal hasn’t merely been 124 episodes of madness.
 When people weren’t having sex in random corners of the White House or ripping off people’s body parts for information, the drama was making important statements both in front of, and behind the camera.

-“I’m proud to be a part of a show where, as much as there were cases about politicians sending dick pics … there were also a lot of episodes dealing with social issues that are going on right now in this country,” Lowes said, ticking off installments built around subjects like police brutality (“The Lawn Chair), the real-life epidemic of missing girls of color in the D.C. area (“Lost Girls”), and rape in the military (“A Few Good Women”).
+“I’m proud to be a part of a show where, as much as there were cases about politicians sending dick pics … there were also a lot of episodes dealing with social issues that are going on right now in this country,” Lowes said, ticking off instalments built around subjects like police brutality (“The Lawn Chair), the real-life epidemic of missing girls of colour in the D.C. area (“Lost Girls”), and rape in the military (“A Few Good Women”).
 Scandal has remained dedicated to having “real important things to say,” as Lowes put it, even in its final episodes, as last month’s “The List” handled the #MeToo movement better, and faster, than any scripted series has since the social media crusade caught fire last fall.

 Yet, it sounds as though the Scandal team was upholding the values of #MeToo long before the hashtag was in everyone’s mouth.
 “From day one to the end, people treated each other kindly and with respect and with love … I don’t know if in Hollywood that’s always something remembered, or celebrated, or that people even think is achievable, and we did it,” the actress and mom of one triumphantly said, noting even the assistant director minded her breastfeeding schedule.
 “I remember laying my head on the pillow the night we wrapped, and I was crying to my husband, saying, ‘Wow we did it.’